DeeEmm/easyblog/README.md

 Welcome to the EasyDiscuss community support repository.

-This repository is managed by the the Open Source community and aims to provide support, bugfixes and compatibility updates to allow EasyBlog users to maintain websites that use EasyBlog and realated StackIdeas products
+This repository is managed by the the Open Source community and aims to provide support, bugfixes and compatibility updates to allow EasyBlog users to maintain websites that use EasyBlog and related StackIdeas products

 This repository was created in response to the lack of proper support and updates provided by StackIdeas under thier subscription plans.
 The general consensus within the community is that subscription costs are not worth the money as they no longer release updates to their products.
 This leaves users that have made considerable investments into integrating StackIdeas products into their community websites with an uncertain future.